princehaku/playwright-search-mcp/README.md

 - **Google**: Advanced fingerprint management and state restoration for complex anti-bot systems
 - **Baidu**: Optimized for Chinese language processing and Baidu's specific page structure
 - **Zhihu**: Specialized handling for Q&A content and community-driven search results
+- **Xiaohongshu**: Optimized for lifestyle content and social media search results
 - **Universal**: Configurable selectors and parsers for any search engine's page structure

 ## Key Features